Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

             }
         }

-    The ``data`` field is relevant because wCCD is sent to a smart contract.
+    The ``DATA_STRING`` is relevant because wCCD is sent to a smart contract and it is a string of bytes (string with lowercase hex).
     The ``OnReceivingCis2`` hook is executed in that case.
-This hook invokes the ``ENTRYPOINT_NAME`` on the smart contract ``INDEX`` with the ``OnReceivingCis2Params`` parameters which include the above ``data`` field.
+This hook invokes the ``ENTRYPOINT_NAME`` on the smart contract ``INDEX`` with the ``OnReceivingCis2Params`` parameters which include the above ``DATA_STRING``.
 This action allows the receiving smart contract to react to the credited wCCD amount.
 You can keep the data field empty if you don't want to send any additional data to the receiving smart contract.